flq/flq.github.io/_posts/2009-3-7-Another-beacon-in-a-sea-of-expressions.md

 ---
 title: "Another beacon in a sea of expressions"
 layout: post
-tags: [programming, download, dotnet, TrivadisContent, LINQ]
+tags: [programming, download, dotnet, libs-and-frameworks]
 date: 2009-03-07 15:57:43
 redirect_from: /go/139/
 ---